John Wedderburn of Ballindean: Career

 Some time in early 1747 Wedderburn landed in the British Colony of Jamaica, an island which had been seized from the Spanish in 1655, and was fast becoming an important centre for the production and export of sugar.
 The young Wedderburn settled in the west of Jamaica, near Montego Bay, and tried his hand at a number of occupations, even practising for a few years as a medical doctor, despite having no qualifications.
 He managed to acquire sufficient capital to become a planter, investing in land, slaves and sugar, at the time an immensely profitable business.
 Wedderburn's sugar plantations prospered and he acquired huge amounts of land and wealth, becoming at one time the largest landowner in Jamaica, with around 17,000 acres of land.
 Other members of his family followed him, and the Wedderburns built up extensive estates in the colony.

-Sugar was big business.
-In the eighteenth century the British became the largest producers of sugar in the West Indies, and the British people quickly became the commodity's largest consumers.
-West Indian sugar became ubiquitous as an additive to Indian tea.
-It has been estimated that the profits of the slave trade and of West Indian plantations created up to one-in-twenty of every pound circulating in the British economy at the time of the Industrial Revolution in the latter half of the 18th century.

 In 1762 Wedderburn attended a "scramble" (an early form of slave auction) and purchased a young African boy aged 12 or 13 years, named Joseph Knight after the captain of the ship that had brought him to the West Indies.
 Rather than set Knight to work as a field hand, Wedderburn made him a house servant, teaching him to read and write and having him baptised as a Christian.

 Return to Scotland, first marriage and family

 Seven years later, in 1769, Wedderburn returned to Scotland, and brought Joseph Knight with him.
 He returned to Perthshire where he sought to re-establish his family's respectability, marry and raise a family, and reclaim the title Baronet of Blackness.
 In 1769 he purchased the Ballindean estate, near Inchture, a village between Dundee and Perth on the northern side of the Firth of Tay.
 The Ballindean House (NB spelling), the listed building visible today, is an 1832 rebuild.

-On 25 November 1769, aged 40 years, Wedderburn married his first wife, Margaret Ogilvy, daughter of David Ogilvy, de jure 6th Earl of Airlie (i.e. from a family like his, attainted by the stain of treason).
+On 25 November 1769, aged 40 years, Wedderburn married his first wife, Margaret Ogilvy, daughter of David Ogilvy, de jure 6th Earl of Airlie and Margaret, Lady Ogilvy (i.e. from a family like his, attainted by the stain of treason).
 They married in Cortachy, Angus.
 They had four children, of whom three survived to adulthood: